 Ming Tao Jiang, MD, PhD grew up in Shandong, China, the native place of the legendary Sun Liang, the Lord of Ginseng Digger (老把头孙良）.
 Dr. Jiang received his medical education in Shandong Medical University between 1979 – 1988 and later obtained his PhD in medical research (Physiology) in Ontario, Canada.

 Before turning himself into a ginseng farmer in 2010, Dr. Jiang had been a medical scientist and professor in heart diseases for over 20 years.
 His research papers (1) have been cited over 1,000 times as of 2017 for his pioneering work on the understanding of heart function in aging, ischemia and failure.
 In 2006, his conceptual-breakthrough work on heart protection via mitochondrial messengers was characterized as an important milestone by an editorial from the American Journal of Physiology (2).

 Dr. Jiang has been a resident of Wisconsin since 1996 with his family.
 In 2009, his family moved to Marathon County in Wisconsin, where his wife Dr. Lu practices medicine as a spine specialist serving the local ginseng farmers and other residents.

 Living around the ginseng gardens in Marathon County has helped him better appreciate the medicinal benefits of Wisconsin ginseng, the treasured plants in traditional Chinese medicine.
-After eight years of hard work and learning, he has transformed himself into a professional ginseng farmer, producing premium ginseng roots in terms of shape, aroma and flavor.
+After ten years of hard work and tests, he has transformed himself into a skilled ginseng farmer, producing premium ginseng roots in terms of shape, aroma and flavor.

-We invite you to share Dr. Jiang’s hard work and his quest for self-fulfillment and wellness for all.
+We invite you to share Dr. Jiang’s harvest and his quest for self-fulfillment and wellness for all.

 - A list of Dr. Jiang’s research publications and citations

 - An editorial about “An Important Milestone” research by Dr. Jiang

 - American and Chinese Press reports about Dr. Jiang